remarkjs/remark-embed-images/README.md

 # remark-embed-images

-> Embed images with data: URIs, inlining base64-encoded sources
+> Embed local images with data: URIs, inlining base64-encoded sources

+Note, only local images are processed.
+No HTTP calls are made with this plugin.

 ## Usage